 On 7 February 2020, the Cayman Islands Government enacted the Private Funds Law 2020 (PF Law) and an amendment to the Mutual Funds Law (2020 Revision) (MFL Amendment).
 The legislation is a result of certain EU and other international recommendations and has been developed to align the Cayman Islands investment fund regulatory regime with other jurisdictions.
-It is understood that an evaluation as to the equivalency of the new regime, and its sufficiency, will be undertaken and voted upon by the EU next week.

 This advisory summarises key features of the PF Law and the MFL Amendment.

 Which entities are covered by the PF Law?

 The PF Law applies to any Cayman Islands closed-ended fund.
 If such a fund falls within the definition of a "private fund", the PF Law provides for its registration with, and its regulation by, the Cayman Islands Monetary Authority (CIMA).
 "Mutual funds" such as open-ended hedge funds are not caught by the PF Law and continue to be regulated by the Mutual Funds Law.